2026-2027 Casper Residency Programs—How to Succeed

 Success on Casper and Beyond

-The Med School Insiders Casper prep platform leverages cutting-edge AI technology combined with in-depth video tutorials.
+The Med School Insiders Casper AI Course leverages cutting-edge AI and in-depth video tutorials.
 It’s the most comprehensive prep resource for Casper out there.

 Get instant feedback on both the typed and video response sections of the Casper test, including immediate personalized evaluation and emotion detection analysis.
 For the typed section, our platform will help you improve your typing speed as you simultaneously master essential Casper vocabulary.